nunomourinho/forensicVmAutopsyUserManual/docs/user/evidence_disk.rst

 **Save evidence disk to default path**

-A :term:`Windows Explorer` "Save As" dialog will appear.
+A Windows Explorer "Save As" dialog will appear.
 Retain the suggested path.

 .. raw:: latex